-This Approval to modify the zoo shall expire 15 vears from the effective date of the Approval.
+This Approval to modify the zoo shall expire 15 years from the effective date of the Approval.
 This expiration date shall not apply to modifications to the zoo for which all necessary permits for construction have been issued prior to the expiration date as long as the necessary permits remain valid.
-In addition, construction of the Veterinary Medical Hospital shall commence within two vears, and construction of the California exhibit (specifically animal exhibits, and/or the California Interpretive Center, and/or the aerial gondola system) shall commence within five vears, from the effective date of the Approval for the Approval to remain valid.
-Upon written request and payment of appropriate fees submitted no later than the expiration date of this permit, the Director of City Planning or designee may grant a one-year extension of each of these dates, with additional extensions subject to approval by the Planning Commission.
-Expiration of any necessary building permit for this project may invalidate this Approval if the said extension period has also expired.
+In addition, construction of the Veterinary Medical Hospital shall commence within two years, and construction of the California exhibit (specifically animal exhibits, and/or the California Interpretive Center, and/or the aerial gondola system) shall commence within five years, from the effective date of the Approval for the Approval to remain valid.
+Upon written request and payment of appropriate fees submitted no later than the expiration date of this permit, the Director of City Planning or designee may grant a one-year extension of any necessary building permit for this project may invalidate this Approval if the said extension period has also expired.
 See also Condition 23.